itspatmorgan/ai-research-test-repo/DAILY-LOG.md

 # Daily Log

+## 2024-10-15
+- **Event**:
+    - Attended LA tech week event about the intersection of AI and creativity.
+- **Writing**:
+    - Used my custom Dispatch AI GPT to interview myself and create a rough draft for tomorrow's newsletter.

 ## 2024-10-14
 - **ChatGPT**:
     - Created a new weekly newsletter format that I will send as part of this learning journey